PracHub

 Hiring manager or senior IC screen

-This screen typically lasts 30 to 45 minutes and is more substantive than the recruiter conversation.
-You will usually walk through one or two projects in detail, with emphasis on your ownership, how you measured success, which tradeoffs you made, and how the work influenced a business decision.
-The goal is to assess team fit, level, judgment, and whether you connect technical work to outcomes.
+More substantive than the recruiter call.
+You'll usually walk through one or two projects in detail, with emphasis on your ownership, how you measured success, the tradeoffs you made, and how the work influenced a business decision.
+The goal is to assess team fit, level, and whether you connect technical work to outcomes.

-This round usually runs 45 to 60 minutes.
-You will solve analytical data problems live, often in SQL and sometimes with Python or R depending on the team.
-Interviewers care about correctness, edge cases, structured decomposition, and your ability to handle patterns like cohort analysis, funnel analysis, latest-record logic, and precision-sensitive financial or fraud datasets.
+• SQL or coding round - solving analytical data problems live, primarily in SQL (sometimes Python or R).
+Interviewers care about correctness, edge cases, structured decomposition, and patterns like cohort analysis, funnel analysis, and latest-record logic on precision-sensitive financial or fraud data.

-This case-style round usually lasts 45 to 60 minutes.
-You will likely be given an open-ended business problem and asked how you would define metrics, segment users, analyze a launch, diagnose funnel issues, or prioritize investigations.
-The evaluation is about structured thinking, product judgment, and whether your proposed analysis would lead to action.
+• Analytics, product sense, or business case - an open-ended problem where you define metrics, segment users, evaluate a launch, diagnose a funnel issue, or prioritize investigations.
+Evaluated on structured thinking and whether your analysis would lead to action.

 What they test